 • Demonstrate learning solo dance styles and group party dances

-• Confident in using Swing & Jive steps in solo dancing contents.
+• Confidently use Swing & Jive steps in solo dancing contexts.

 What level is the course and do I need any particular skills?